Annihilation (VanderMeer novel): Plot summary

-By the next day, the anthropologist is missing, which the psychologist ascribes to her abandoning the mission.
-The three others make their way back to the Tower.
-The psychologist guards the entrance while the surveyor and biologist descend, soon finding the mutilated corpse of the anthropologist, whom they deduce was killed by the unknown entity also responsible for the writing on the wall (which the biologist privately names the "Crawler").
-This implies that the psychologist lied to them.
-Returning to the top, they find that she has disappeared.
-The biologist is conscious of a "brightness" growing within herself, which she attributes to the spores, and she leaves to explore a distant lighthouse; the surveyor stays behind to protect their campsite.
+The biologist avoids the psychologist's suspicion by feigning obedience to her hypnotic suggestions.
+The party finds the anthropologist missing at dawn, having abandoned the mission according to the psychologist.
+The three others return to the Tower, and the psychologist guards the entrance while the surveyor and biologist descend.
+The biologist feels something like a heartbeat in the walls which she feels to be somehow "breathing", but the surveyor sees none of it due to the prior hypnosis.
+They find the mutilated corpse of the anthropologist, whom they deduce was killed by the unknown entity responsible for the writing on the wall (which the biologist privately names "the Crawler").
+The surveyor and biologist realize that this means the psychologist lied to them.
+They take a vial from the anthropologist's body containing a sample from the Crawler, which turns out to paradoxically be composed of human brain matter.
+Returning to the surface, they find that the psychologist has disappeared.
+The biologist is conscious of a "brightness" growing within herself, which she attributes to the spores.
+She leaves to explore a distant lighthouse, while the surveyor stays behind to protect their campsite.